erkin/ponysay/README.md

 A Spanish manual is available: `man -L es 6 ponysay`.

 #### Arch Linux
-The package is in the official repositories as `community/ponysay`.
+The package is in the official repositories as `community/ponysay`, there is also a git version named `ponysay-git` in AUR.

 #### Gentoo Linux
 There is a package for Gentoo, to make installation and keeping it up to date easy.
 You can find it in [this overlay](/etu/aidstu-overlay).
 The package is named `games-misc/ponysay`.